Cosmetology Licensing Laws, Rules & Regulations

 Cosmetology licensing laws and requirements vary by state, as do reciprocity and transfer regulations, renewal schedules, fees and continuing education requirements.
 Almost every state has a cosmetology license, but each state differs on whether they offer barber, esthetician, nail technician, makeup artist, permanent makeup artist, electrolysis, instructor and hair braiding licenses.

 The specific states' licensing requirements can be found from several sources.
-The first place to look is our state-by-state license requirements.
-We contact every state board each year to ensure we have the most up-to-date information about laws and license requirements possible.
+The first place to look is our state-by-state license requirements, which we have updated with 2015 data.
+We review every state board each year to ensure we have the most up-to-date information about laws and license requirements possible.
 We also recommend directly contacting the cosmetology licensing board or other regulating authority in your state, as they can answer questions for your specific situation.
 If you click the link above, we include complete contact information for each state's licensing board, including an address, phone number, e-mail address and a map to the location.

 The information you find listed within each state is the latest data that Beauty Schools Directory has on file for each state board of cosmetology's licensing requirements.
 Hours and minimum requirements are subject to change as laws change.
 It's especially important to check this information for cosmetology licensing renewal and if you will be transferring your cosmetology license to another state.
 Often times when transferring your cosmetology license to another state, they have different licensing laws that you will need to meet.
 Please contact the appropriate state board licensing agencies in your home state and the state to which you're moving to make sure you understand the license transfer process.